flexiblepower/powermatcher-documentation/SimplePMCluster.md

 ## Interpreting the PowerMatcher log

-In console view in eclipse, powermatcher and felix will log transactions.
+In console view in eclipse, PowerMatcher and felix will log transactions.

-The first output by Powermatcher will be to log the activation of the instances and then the creation of the 2 sessions.
+The first output by PowerMatcher will be to log the activation of the instances and then the creation of the 2 sessions.

 ```
-INFO  n.powermatcher.examples.PVPanelAgent - Agent [pvpanel], activated
+INFO  n.PowerMatcher.examples.PVPanelAgent - Agent [pvpanel], activated
 INFO  n.p.core.concentrator.Concentrator - Agent [concentrator], activated
 INFO  n.p.core.auctioneer.Auctioneer - Agent [auctioneer], activated
 ...